brandur/sorg/content/drafts/ruby-scale.md

 without total test coverage something is bound to break tomorrow.

-!fig src="/assets/ruby-scale/knot.jpg" caption="Without constraints, code becomes a tight knot as modules bleed into each other."

 ### Boundary bleeding (#boundary-bleeding)

 Symbols loaded into a Ruby runtime all end up in one big